jamesyang124/play-with-category-theory/chapter3.md

 f mempty          = mempty
 f (x `mappend` y) = f x `mappend` f y
 ```

-#### Currying

-In `Haskell`, functions are **curried** which means it only take a single input and return a partial function.
-The final result will be produced only when all input are curried.

 The functor only address a single input function `(f: a -> b)`.
 But what if we need a multi-parameters function inside a functor and map over to final output in a general way?